username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/README.md

 The first level spells out `picoCTF{`, the second spells out `ur_4_w1z4rd_`, and the other 8 levels each contribute 1 random character along with the final `}` at the end of the flag.
 Unfortunately, while we do have the ability to walk anywhere, its still quite tedious as we have to walk around in order to reveal the entire map.
 This is also incredibly annoying at the final level as most of it is covered in `#`'s, which hide the final characters.

-There is a chunk of code right before the player input handling that controls what is output to the player.
+There is a chunk of code right before the player input handling that controls what part of the map is output to the player.

 ```
     for (local_28 = 0; local_28 < iVar2; local_28 = local_28 + 1) {